GalaxyFlow: Upsampling Hydrodynamical Simulations for Realistic Mock Stellar Catalogs: Introduction

+To improve on the poor upsampling performance of the existing Gaia mock catalogs, this paper introduces two new upsampling algorithms.
+Our major result is \GalaxyFlow{}, a novel synthetic star upsampling technique that employs state-of-the-art density estimation methods, specifically normalizing flows (for recent reviews and original references, see e.g.~\citealt{9089305, papamakarios2021normalizing}).
 Normalizing flows have previously been used to accurately estimate the phase space density of stars in a galaxy. \citet{2020arXiv201104673G} was an early study demonstrating the idea in a Plummer sphere. \citet{2021MNRAS.506.5721A, 2022MNRAS.511.1609N} use a mock dataset from analytic galaxy models to confirm the idea by using masked autoregressive flows \citep[MAF;][]{NIPS2017_6c1da886}, and show the estimated density can be used for recovering the gravitational potential and acceleration. \citet{2022arXiv220501129B} applies MAF to estimate the density of stars in an $N$-body simulated galaxy and uses the density estimate to estimate the local gravitational acceleration and mass density.
 MAFs are used in \citet{2022MNRAS.509.5992S} as part of a model-agnostic ``anomaly detector'' to identify stellar streams in \Gaia{} data.
 These successes of flows in accurately estimating stellar phase space densities in both simulated and actual astronomical datasets give us confidence that they should be effective upsamplers of galaxy simulations.

 In this work, instead of using a MAF, we will use another type of normalizing flow: continuous normalizing flows \citep[CNF;][]{NEURIPS2018_69386f6b,grathwohl2019ffjord}, which have an excellent inductive bias for modeling smooth distributions.
 CNFs have been shown to be effective in recovering the densities of various analytic models \citep{2022arXiv220502244G}.
 This theoretical and empirical evidence indicates that a CNF can be a good flow model for reducing the clumpiness of the upsampled dataset.
 In \App{app:maf}, we will explicitly show that a CNF performs better than a MAF by our upsampling evaluation metrics.